-- In the browser window, expand the My Drive and Team Drives folders to display the My Drive folders you want to move and the Team Drive folders where you will move them.
+- In the browser window, expand the My Drive and Shared drives folders to display the My Drive folders you want to move and the shared drive folders where you will move them.

-- Drag the My Drive folders to the Team Drive folder.
+- Drag the My Drive folders to the shared drive folders.

-- Accept the confirmation message to begin the migration process.
+- Accept the confirmation request to begin the migration process.

 Delegate admin migration rights to a user

-You can give a user the ability to move entire folders from a My Drive location to Team Drives.
+You can give a user in your organizationthe ability to move entire folders from a My Drive location to shared drives.

 From the Admin console Home page, go to Users.